MarioLFB/Revixa-frontend/README.md

 5. As a user, I can use the navigation bar to access different sections (Login/Logout and User Area).
 6. As a user, I can view the home page to understand Revixa's purpose and access login or registration options.
 7. As a user, I can find reviews that match my interests.
-8. As a user, I can comment on reviews to engage in discussions or share feedback.
+8. As a user, I can comment multiple times on reviews to engage in discussions or share feedback.
 9. As a user, I can like or unlike comments from other users to support helpful content.
 10. As a user, I can see feedback when I have a successful or unsuccessful action.
 11. As a user, I can access social media links in the footer to connect with Revixa externally.